Riffelalp railway station

 Riffelalp is a railway station on the Gornergrat railway, a rack railway which links the resort of Zermatt with the summit of the Gornergrat.
 The station is situated west of the Gornergrat, in the Swiss municipality of Zermatt and canton of Valais, at an altitude of 2211 m above mean sea level.

 The station is linked to the five-star Riffelalp Resort by the 625 m long Riffelalp tram, making Riffelalp the highest location in Europe where two distinct railways meet.

+Services

+As of the December 2023 timetable change the following services stop at Riffelalp: